Commercial Vehicle Accident Settlements: Everything You Need To Know

 Most Common Commercial Vehicle Accidents

 There are many reasons for being hit by a tractor-trailer.
 The driver may have been on drugs or alcohol, tired, or failed to maintain their vehicle.
-Distracted driving also often happens with tractor-trailer drivers on cell phones and using GPS navigation systems.
+Distracted driving also often happens with commercial vehicle drivers on cell phones and using GPS navigation systems.
 Commercial truck accidents can have serious effects on drivers.
 Some of the most common commercial vehicle accidents are:

 Rear-end crashes: If the truck driver is tired or distracted, the driver can get into a rear-end accident.
 In the United States, texting and driving are major causes of distracted driving for significant rig drivers.
 A tractor-trailer driver texting and driving is 23 times more likely to get into an accident when compared to a big rig driver who does not text and drive.
+Rear end collision settlements involving commercial vehicles are generally much larger than standard rear end settlements.

 Jackknife crashes: If a big rig’s cargo is not balanced correctly, the driver tries to take a turn too fast, or they lose control of their rig, the truck can jackknife in the middle of the highway.
 This can happen quickly, and other drivers can slam into the tractor-trailer, leading to severe or fatal injuries.